eformsignen/developers/help/eformsign_webhook_en.rst

 Viewing a key
 ~~~~~~~~~~~~~~~

-If you select 'eformsign signature' for the Authentication type, you can view the public key for Webhook authentication.
+If you select **eformsign signature** for the **Authentication type**, you can view the public key for webhook authentication.
 You can also regenerate the key by clicking the **Regenerate key** button.
 Note that regenerating a key means you cannot use the previous key.

-If you select the Authentication type to anything other than 'eformsign signature', the Public key will be left blank.
+If you select the **Authentication type** to anything other than **eformsign signature**, the public key will be left blank.

 .. image:: resources/Webhook_Key.png
     :width: 400
     :alt: Integration > API/Webhook > Manage Webhook > View key

-Editing a Webhook
+Editing a webhook
 ~~~~~~~~~~~~~~~~~~~~~
-You can change the Name, URL, Status, Target, and Authentication type of a Webhook by clicking the **Edit** button next to a Webhook.
+You can change the Name, URL, Status, Target, and Authentication type of a webhook by clicking the **Edit** button next to a webhook.

-Deleting a Webhook
+Deleting a webhook
 ~~~~~~~~~~~~~~~~~~~~~
-You can delete a Webhook by clicking the **Delete** button next to a Webhook.
+You can delete a webhook by clicking the **Delete** button next to a webhook.

-Testing a Webhook
+Testing a webhook
 ~~~~~~~~~~~~~~~~~~~~~
-You can test a Webhook by sending it to the configured Webhook URL and return results.
+You can test a webhook by sending it to the configured webhook URL and return results.

 The body of a test Webhook is as follows.
 Note that relevant data will be sent in the header according to the selected Authentication type.